DEXFIELD PARK

 While they began to assemble near the cars, Clyde jumped behind

-the wheel of one of them and put it into gear, he began to drive
+the wheel of one of them and put it into gear.
+He began to drive

 the car to where the others had been waiting.
-Just then, a bullet
+Just then a bullet

-struck him in the arm, causing him to drive onto a tree stump.
+struck him in the arm causing him to drive onto a tree stump.

 With this car disabled, Clyde and W.D.
 Jones advanced to the other

-car, only to see it reduced to rubble, by the onslaught of the
+car, only to see it reduced to rubble by the onslaught of the

 possemen's gunfire.
 Buck had received a total of five gunshot

-wounds to his back, and dropped to the ground.
+wounds to his back and dropped to the ground.
 Blanche had refused

 to leave his side.
 Now that both cars were eliminated as a means

-of escape, and Buck and Blanche unable to flee, Clyde, Bonnie and
+of escape and Buck and Blanche unable to flee, Clyde, Bonnie and

 W.D. made tracks for the woods nearby.
 As the lawmen closed in,